forgeservicelab/ansible.forge-birt-reports-ansible/README.md

 Prerequisites
 -------------

-- The target machine(s) have to be already instantiated and running Tomcat and birt-viwer web app as a redmine user.
+- The target machine(s) have to be already instantiated and running Tomcat and birt-viwer web app.
+- The target machine has a redmine user that has your desired public key in ~redmine/.ssh/authorized_key file
-- You have a ssh key to access target machine as a redmine user.
+- You have the corresponding private key in your ~/.ssh/id_rsa to access target machine as a redmine user.

 ### The inventory file